Krishnaganj Assembly constituency: Election results

-2021 Assembly Election
+2021

 2019 By election

 In the Krishnaganj seat, the by-election was held due to the murder of the sitting TMC MLA Satyajit Biswas.

 2016

 2015 By election

 In the Krishnaganj seat, the by-election was held due to the death of the sitting TMC MLA Sushil Biswas on 21 October 2014.

 2011 General election

 In the 2011 election, Sushil Biswas of Trinamool Congress defeated his nearest rival Barun Biswas of CPI(M).